-New album, When You Crave a Sweetness, Now available!
+New album, "This is a Walk in the Woods."
+Now available!

 That The Brothers Burn Mountain have energy is without debate.
 What 'When You Crave a Sweetness' brings to light is that they're talented musicians whose palette of aural shades and hues is so varied that they really are unclassifiable.” - John Ziegler, Duluth News Tribune